Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

-A big challenge for producers in dealing with the threat of mycotoxins is that they are a hidden problem.
+A big challenge for producers in dealing with the threat of mycotoxins is that they are often an unseen problem.
 The presence of fungi or mould is a noticeable indicator of a possible threat, but the mycotoxins themselves are invisible, colourless and odourless, and may be present regardless of whether or not fungi or mould are visible.

 Eyeballs and experience don’t cut it when it comes down to knowing the quality of your feed.
 Testing for mycotoxins is the only way to know for sure.

-The best options for producers are to simply not give moldy feed to animals, to follow all best practices and precautions (see next section below) and to consider testing feed samples on a regular basis particularly when risk conditions are high (i.e. when moisture levels and temperatures are higher during flowering and when storage conditions allow moisture levels beyond recommended ranges.)
-If the purplish black ergot bodies are noticed in cereal grain, testing the feed would be recommended.
+The best options for producers are to simply not give mouldy feed to animals, to follow all best practices and precautions (see next section below) and to consider testing feed samples on a regular basis particularly when risk conditions are high (i.e. when moisture levels and temperatures are higher during flowering and when storage conditions allow moisture levels beyond recommended ranges.)
+If the purplish black ergot bodies are noticed in cereal grain, testing the feed is highly recommended.

 For those purchasing feed, make sure to ask about mycotoxins with your supplier.
-Many feed mills have procedures in place to sample from multiple locations and both identify and address any issues before feed is supplied.
+Commercial feed mills in Canada are required to have procedures in place to identify and control potential feed contaminants, such as mycotoxins.
 It’s good to ask about the feed mills mycotoxin testing procedures if feeding screenings, pellets or millrun as these feeds have a higher risk of contamination.

 Detecting mycotoxins is a challenging endeavor and the reality is that testing options and approaches are not perfect – but the good news is they are improving all the time.
 The bottom line is that producers need to be careful and cautious.
 Test regularly.
 Monitor risk.
 Keep aware of any mycotoxin reports in your region.

 Closely monitoring animals and performance metrics is another important part of risk management.
-If you notice a change in the animals or a drop-off in performance that seems unexplained, that’s an indicator there may be a feed contamination problem.
+If you notice a change in the animals or a drop-off in intake and body condition that seems unexplained, this may be an indicator of a feed contamination problem.

 How to Protect your Cattle